Crafting Interpreters

 That feature may seem a bit niche, but when I started this project I didn’t really understand the benefit of pattern matching.
 I knew that some other languages supported it4 and that some people were excited about it, but I didn’t see much applicability in my own work.
 Building an interpreter was such a new problem that I wasn’t able to reflexively reach for programming patterns I was already familiar with, or at least I was less likely to do so.

 Obviously, most of my learnings from the book so far are about interpreters and compilers, not Python language features.
 One takeaway that’s really stuck with me is how much simpler things are with stateful code.
-Which is kind of funny, actually, because I’ve been told that pure functional language like Haskell are good for parsing.
+Which is kind of funny, actually, because I’ve been told that pure functional languages like Haskell are good for parsing.
 Maybe they are in the abstract, but I suspect that it would be very hard to add good error reporting in a purely functional approach.
 It seems like tracking errors – both in order to report their location and to accumulate as many as possible before failing in earlier stages, like parsing and scanning – requires keeping track of a lot of state.

 I, a noob, didn’t see this coming.
 I read the early chapters, built my Java scanner and tokenizer in classes, and then implemented my Python versions as free-standing functions.
 I scoffed at the foolish verbosity of Java, forcing users to write classes when they’re totally unnecessary.